 - Refinance the HELOC and the first mortgage into a new primary mortgage.
 By refinancing the HELOC into a new primary mortgage, you could take advantage of a fixed interest rate that's still low by historical standards.
 Consider refinancing into a 15- or 20-year mortgage to reduce total interest payments.

-While interest rates on primary mortgages are favorable, you have to take higher closing costs into account when you take this approach.
+While interest rates on primary mortgages are favorable, you have to take into account higher closing costs when you take this approach.
 It's best if you keep the house long enough for the cumulative monthly savings to outweigh the costs of refinancing.

 Weigh all the costs